| |

 - Lengthen the season of operation for popular trails where gates limit

-access, such as Herman Creek
+access, such as Herman Creek and Hamilton Mountain.

 - Pedestrian and bicycle pathways on Bridge of the Gods and Hood River